 Find the right education tool for the right condition with our roster of cervical models.
 Explore our realistic and anatomically accurate cervical spine models for accurate spine education.

 Dynamic Disc Designs Corp. is a spine model company pioneered and developed by Jerome Fryer BSc DC.
-The attention to detail is unparalleled with many professional spine doctors and educators utilizing the models to help improve outcomes through patient education.
-If spine education is important to you, your company, or your institution, explore the most reputable dynamic spinal anatomy modeling company on the market today.
-Our human spine model focus is unmatched in quality and anatomical detail and being touted as revolutionary for spine educators world-wide. ddd produces spine models with dynamic anatomy including a herniating nucleus under manual compression.
-Each model is carefully handcrafted.
-With a dynamically flexible two-part intervertebral disc, now many more important anatomical and biomechanical features can be explained to help patients understand pain generators.
-These hands-on 3d models enable spine professionals (chiropractors, spine surgeons, osteopaths, physiotherapists) to quickly and easily show the complexities of spine movement to help improve education and clinical outcomes.
+The attention to detail is unparalleled with many professional spine doctors and educators utilizing the models to help improve outcomes through higher patient education.
+If spine education is important to you, your company, or your institution, explore the most reputable spine modeling company on the market today.
+Our focus is on human spine models and unmatched in quality and anatomical detail — being touted as revolutionary for spine educators world-wide.
+Dynamic Disc Designs (ddd) handcrafts dynamic anatomy including features of a herniating nucleus under manual compression.
+With an elastomeric two-part intervertebral disc, now many more important anatomical and biomechanical features can be explained to help patients understand pain generators.
+These hands-on 3d models enable spine professionals (chiropractors, spine surgeons, osteopaths, physiotherapists) to quickly and easily show the complexities of spine movement to help improve education and the bottom line–clinical outcomes.

 Anatomical models, in the past, have been static and not representative of the research.
-Dr. Jerome Fryer ( chief innovation officer at Dynamic Disc Designs Corp.) believed it was time to develop a modeling company that allows for a dynamic look into pain generators to help improve outcomes through education. ddd models are rooted from strong research and gives the spine professional confidence in using the models for effective patient education.
-Offered anatomical details include: innervation to the intervertebral disc, innervation to the facet joints, neoinnervation to inner annulus fibrosus, dynamic disc bulging, delamination to the annulus, dynamic disc height loss, disc herniation under load, flexion load and nuclear shifting, degenerative disc height loss, stenosis models, subluxation models, audible release models, lumbar models, cervical models, puncture models and much more.
-For example, enabling patients a closer look into the nuclear shifting can aid in preventing someone flexion intolerant to understand the movements that stress the posterior annulus.
+Dr. Jerome Fryer (founder and chief innovation officer at Dynamic Disc Designs Corp) believed it was time to develop a modeling company that provides a dynamic look into pain generators to help improve outcomes through education. ddd models are rooted from strong research and gives the spine professional confidence in using the models for effective patient education.
+Offered anatomical details include: innervation to the intervertebral disc, innervation to the facet joints, neoinnervation to inner annulus fibrosus, dynamic disc bulging, delamination to the annulus, dynamic disc height loss, disc herniation under load, flexion load and nuclear shifting, degenerative disc height loss, stenosis models, subluxation models, audible release models, lumbar models, cervical models, epidural puncture models and much more.
+Clinically, for example, enabling patients a closer look into the nucleus pulposus shifting can aid in the prevention of a flexion intolerant back to understand the movements that stress the posterior annulus.